ruthbuena/Study-Time-Pomodoro/README.md

 Study-Time-Pomodoro

-25 minute Pomodoro timer to help encourage studying and coding time throughout the day!!!
+25 minute Pomodoro timer to help encourage myself to study and code throughout the day!!!